kborisov00/ecommerce-app/README.md

     - Slick.js (carousel library);
     - Font Awesome - Icons API;

-The website is only developed by me.
-I do not own the rights for the design, nor the stock pictures included.
+I do not own the rights for the design, nor the stock-pictures included.